DanielCollins/evolve/README.md

-One thing it is decent at currently is quickly finding the general shape or "order" of polynomial or exponential expressions, but it struggles with the apperently much easier problem of finding an exact constant expression.
+One thing it is decent at currently is quickly finding the general shape or "order" of polynomial or exponential expressions, but it struggles with the apparently much easier problem of finding an exact constant expression.